appacademy/unified-setup/python-setup.md

 ## Installing python itself

 Now we are ready to install python.
-Look on python.org and find the latest version of Python 3.9.
-(It's 3.9.4 as of this writing)
+We will be installing Python version 3.9.4.

 Then run this command to install python (you'll notice pyenv makes us put in the _exact_ version instead of being able to just say `3.9` or `3`)